AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-target-ims-adobe-io.md

    >[Configuration of a Cloud Service to use the Target Classic API](/help/sites-administering/target-configuring.md#manually-integrating-with-adobe-target) has been deprecated (uses the Adobe Recommendations Settings tab).
    -->

-1. Click **Connect to Target** to initialize the connection with Adobe Target.
+1. Click **Connect to Adobe Target** to initialize the connection with Adobe Target.

    If the connection is successful, the message **Connection successful** is displayed.